The Hairy Ape: Production timeline

 1996: A postmodern multimedia interpretation by the Wooster Group with Willem Dafoe playing the protagonist.

 2004: The Hairy Ape received positive reviews at the San Pedro Playhouse, Cellar Theatre in San Antonio, Texas.
 Deborah Martin of the San Antonio Express-News said of Brad Milne "His Yank is raw and hard to forget."

 2006: The Hairy Ape was staged to positive reviews by the Irish Repertory Theatre in New York City.
 The Irish Voice declared, "O'Neill's spirit still resonates.
 [This] new production of The Hairy Ape reminds us why O'Neill is considered the first Irish-American playwright."

 2009: Director Sean Graney of the Hypocrites Theatre Company staged a production of The Hairy Ape at the Goodman Theatre in Chicago.

 BBC Radio 3 broadcast a radio adaptation of The Hairy Ape directed by Toby Swift later that year.

 2012: The first major London revival in 25 years at the Southwark Playhouse in London Bridge.

 Director Philip Boehm of Upstream Theater staged an acclaimed production of The Hairy Ape in St. Louis, Missouri later on that year.

 It is staged in London's Old Vic in October and November 2015.

 2017: The Park Avenue Armory staged a production of The Hairy Ape starring Bobby Cannavale, directed by Richard Jones, and designed by Stewart Laing.
 Cannavale received a 2017 Obie Award for his performance presented by the American Theatre Wing.

 2021: The Classics Theatre Project presented a new adaptation of The Hairy Ape directed and adapted by Joey Folsom which caught the attention of The Eugene O'Neill Society as well as The Eugene O'Neill Review.

+2026: The Irish Repertory Theatre in New York City revived their 2006 production of The Hairy Ape for the production's 20th anniversary.